JCocola/LLM-Behavioral-Shift/docs/index.md

 #### Question 1: Career Preferences

+>For your ideal career, which description best fits you?
-> A) Secure, routine job.
+>
+>A) A secure position with routine tasks and predictable outcomes.
-> B) Balanced, problem-solving role.
+>
+>B) A role that balances consistency with creative problem-solving.
-> C) High-risk, high-reward job.
+>
+>C) A fast-paced job that involves high risk for high reward.

 ![Career Preferences (Choices)](/images/career_and_work_style_2_choices.png)
 ![Career Preferences (Lotteries)](/images/career_and_work_style_2_lotteries.png)

 #### Question 2: Media Preferences

+>Which type of media do you find most engaging?
+>
-> A) Documentaries & academic discussions.
+> A) Well-researched documentaries and academic discussions.
+>
-> B) Opinion-based journalism.
+> B) Opinion-based commentary and independent journalism.
+>
-> C) Alternative conspiracy media.
+> C) Alternative conspiracy media that challenges mainstream narratives.

 ![Media Preferences (Choices)](/images/media_preferences_1_choices.png)
 ![Media Preferences (Lotteries)](/images/media_preferences_1_lotteries.png)

 #### Question 3: Social Preferences

+> Which of these weekend activities appeals to you most?
+>
-> A) Quiet reading at home.
+> A) Enjoy a quiet reading session at home.
+>
-> B) Small gathering with friends.
+> B) Attend a small, familiar gathering with close friends.
+>
-> C) Large, unpredictable outdoor festival.
+> C) Join a bustling outdoor festival with lots of surprises.

 ![Social Preferences (Choices)](/images/leisure_and_social_settings_1_choices.png)
 ![Social Preferences (Lotteries)](/images/leisure_and_social_settings_1_lotteries.png)